dfelinto/blender-manual/manual/modeling/geometry_nodes/texture/brick.rst

 .. tip::

    Texture nodes can produce details at a higher frequency than geometry can show.
-This may cause aritfacts such as moire type patterns or a lack of detail due to insufficient sampling points.
+This may cause artifacts such as moire type patterns or a lack of detail due to insufficient sampling points.